Harris Seizes Historic Moment in Accepting VP Nomination

 In an address capping the third night of the virtual Democratic National Convention, the California senator evoked the lessons of her late mother, Shyamala Gopalan, a biologist and Indian immigrant, saying she instilled in her a vision of “our nation as a beloved community — where all are welcome, no matter what we look like, where we come from or who we love.”

-She spoke of her Jamaican immigrant father and getting a ”stroller's eye view" of the civil rights movement as her parents protested in the streets in the 1960s.
-She specifically noted her birth in Oakland's Kaiser Hospital — perhaps a nod to the way President Donald Trump has stoked baseless and racist “birther" theories about Harris' vice presidential eligibility.
+Mixing a former prosecutor’s polish with the deeply personal, Harris also spoke of her Jamaican father and getting a ”stroller’s eye view” of the civil rights movement as her parents protested in the streets in the 1960s.

 “There is no vaccine for racism,” Harris said.
 “We have got to do the work.”